NSE IPO may unlock mega gains for billionaire investors RK Damani, Premji - BusinessToday

-The National Stock Exchange of India board’s approval to proceed with its proposed initial public offering (IPO) through an offer for sale (OFS) by existing shareholders has set the stage for unlocking over Rs 20,000 crore in value for billionaire investors including Radhakishan Shivkishan Damani and Azim Premji.
+The National Stock Exchange of India board’s approval to proceed with its proposed initial public offering through an offer for sale by existing shareholders has set the stage for the potential unlocking of over Rs 20,000 crore in value for billionaire investors, including Radhakishan Shivkishan Damani and Azim Premji.

 RK Damani, promoter of Avenue Supermarts and an investor in several listed companies, also owned 3,90,84,400 shares (after a 4:1 bonus), or a 1.58 per cent stake in NSE as of December 31, 2025.
 This stake was valued at Rs 8,130-8,207 crore, based on unlisted market quotes.